-Using an insulated plasterboard product, either adhered to the masonry inner surface or mechanically fixed to timber battens that are themselves fixed to the masonry inner surface, represents a potential option for improving the thermal efficiency of the wall without affecting its external appearance.
-The lightweight polyisocyanurate (PIR) component of the Celotex PL4000 insulated plasterboard range means they are easy to handle, and their thermal efficiency means overall laminate thicknesses can be kept to a minimum, reducing lost floor space.
+Using an insulated plasterboard product such as Celotex PL4000, either adhered to the masonry inner surface or mechanically fixed to timber battens that are themselves fixed to the masonry inner surface, represents a potential option for improving the thermal efficiency of the wall without affecting its external appearance.
+Another option is a PIR insulation board (Celotex TB4000 or GA4000 can be considered) alongside a separate layer of plasterboard.
+Lightweight polyisocyanurate (PIR) foam boards from Celotex are easy to handle, and their thermal efficiency means thicknesses can be kept to a minimum, reducing lost floor space

-As part of a holistic approach to upgrading you will also want to consider building fabric, airtightness and controlled ventilation along with improvements in thermal performance.
-The composite facing on the insulation board, behind the plasterboard layer, can form part of the air and vapour control layer when the tapered edge plasterboards are taped and jointed.
+As part of a holistic approach to upgrading, you will also want to consider building fabric, airtightness and controlled ventilation along with improvements in thermal performance.
+For Celotex PL4000, the composite facing on the insulation board, behind the plasterboard layer, can form part of the air and vapour control layer when the tapered edge plasterboards are taped and jointed.

 When using Celotex or ISOVER products, you need to satisfy yourself that use of the product meets all relevant national Building Regulations and guidance as well as local, national and other applicable standards relevant for your construction or application, including requirements in relation to fire and applicable height restrictions.
 In addition to the product datasheet, please refer to the following product documents:

 - BBA certificates - where applicable to the application

 - Declarations of Performance